thefunkjunky/eLect/README.md

 # eLect
 ## eLect - an online elections platform, with future Blockchain support

-(Note: This is a project I started over a year ago to teach myself how to program, and is currently still a work in progress.)
+(Note: This is a project I started years ago to teach myself how to program, and is currently still a work in progress.)

 One only has to look at some grim statistics to know that the state of democracy is failing on almost every front,